 Community Board Presentations

-Throughout the project, DOT and MTA NYC Transit are presenting the project to Community Boards as requested.
-In the fall of 2011, these agencies will present again to each board along the corridor.
+Throughout the process, DOT and MTA NYC Transit have presented the project to Community Boards.
 Please check the DOT events calendar for upcoming Community Board presentations.

 Past Community Board Presentations